inimino/2048/setup_prompts.md

 Notes:

 - Empty tiles and div#game should have different colors.
-- Give the h1 a nice harmonious color and center it.
+- Give the h1 a nice harmonious color and center it; 20px vertical margins and font-size 60px works well.
 - We can use flexbox on the body for the basic layout and centering.
 - We use grid for the 4-by-4 #game layout, with repeat (4, 1fr) / repeat (4, 1fr).
 - The div#game should be 500px square.